lawrencecandilas/script-portfolio/disk-report.sh/README.md

 ## What does it do?

-`disk-report.sh` uses `lsblk` and `df` to generate a report of physical storage devices and their free space, and will e-mail it to an address provided.
+`disk-report.sh` uses `lsblk` and `df` to do two things:

+1. Generate a simple report of:
+- the list of physical storage devices that are present in the system;
+- include basic information about each of them (model, size); and
+- the free space on those devices.

+2. E-mail this report (using `mailx`).

-## Functions And Arguments
+## Arguments

 ### `disk-report.sh {email-address}`

-`email-address` is an email address recognized and relayable by your local system.
-If you do not have a working Internet email setup with SMTP and/or POP3/IMAP you may not be able to make much use of this without modification.
+`email-address` is an email address that should be recognized and relayable by your local system.

+Note that if you do not have a working email setup with SMTP and/or POP3/IMAP you may not be able to make much use of this without modification.
+Linux server installations won't have one unless you set it up.

 ## Depends on ...